Kenneth Corn: Campaign for lieutenant governor

-Anadarko City Manager

-Corn was appointed to serve as City Manager of Anadarko, Oklahoma on March 31, 2005.
-At the time of his appointment, Anadarko had been operating in a deficit.
-Corn overhauled the City's purchasing process, billing systems and renegotiated contractual obligations bringing the city back to financial stability and allowing significant investments in capital improvements.

-Corn renewed partnerships with the federal, state, county and tribal governments that generated over $2 million in grants awarded to Anadarko and completed large capital improvements for the City, including significant upgrades to City sidewalks, roadways, landscaping, public art, and to Anadarko’s parks.
-In addition, by gaining support of industries, local businesses and tribal governments, Corn developed festivals including Hoppy Day, Zombies-in-the-Park, Kites-and-Flights, and a traveling Easter Bunny and Santa, all free to the public.

-During his tenure, Anadarko has withstood historic weather, including a “hundred-year flood,” ice storms and record-breaking Arctic temperatures.
-During each crisis, Corn became widely acclaimed by Anadarko citizens for working on sight with city crews and updating people via Facebook Live.

 State Director for United States Department of Agriculture

-On February 24, 2022 Corn was appointed to serve as the United States Department of Agriculture (USDA) State Director for Rural Development in Oklahoma by President Joseph Biden, Jr.
+On February 24, 2022, Corn was appointed to serve as the United States Department of Agriculture (USDA) State Director for Rural Development in Oklahoma by President Joe Biden.

 Personal life

 Corn is an Eagle Scout and a member of the National Association of Eagle Scouts.
 Corn also is a member of the American Council of Young Political Leaders where he has represented the United States on exchanges to Vietnam and the Euro-Asia Conference on Democracy.

 He has worked as an adjunct professor with Carl Albert State College.